C-Loftus/colton.world/content/_index.md

 ---

 ### Hi there, I'm Colton.
 I am an interdisciplinary programmer with interests in
 * technology accessibility
 * Linux
 * federated and free (libre) software
+* agricultural technology

 In my spare time I enjoy
 * rhythm games
 * reading books about religion and philosophy
-*
+* gardening